Viswadatta1233/Kinde-auth/README.txt

 ## Project Structure

-- server.js - Main Express application
+-start.js - Main Express application
+-config/db.js for db connection
+-middleware/auth.js for middleware
+-controllers/authController.js for the auth controllers -services/kindeService.js for service layer -models/User.js has User model.
-- tests/auth.test.js - API tests
+-tests/auth.test.js - API tests
-- .env - Environment variables
+-.env - Environment variables
 start command is node start.js and for test- the command is npm test
 AI-TOOL USED:AI BOT IN THE API DOCS OF KINDE WEBSITE